hddahdda/Udden-Artgallery/README.md

 The goal of the website is for potential visitors to, in an intuitive way understand the focus on the gallery while still being informative aswell as accessible.
 Since the gallery hosts artworks made by modern artists the approach in colourschemes, fonts and images is according to the common subconcious view of the concept of modern art and galleries.

-#### Accessibility
-By setting the fontsize of the paragraphs to 1rem, the font is both responsive aswell as on the larger scale.

 #### User Stories